openebs-archive/cstor-operators/docs/developer-guide/cstor-volume.md

 # cStor CSI Driver Overview

 OpenEBS cStor CSI driver(or plugin) follows a cetralized plugin architecture.
-In centralized plugin architeture, two componenets are deployed in following manner:
+In centralized plugin architeture, two components are deployed in following manner:
 1. **Controller Plugin:** It is deployed as a sidecar container in statefulset with other CSI specific containers.

 2. **Node Plugin:** It is deployed as a daemonset controller.

-Controller plugin and node plugin both run a set of containers inside thier pod.
+Controller plugin and node plugin both run a set of containers inside their pod.
 Controller plugin carries out volume orchestration related tasks and node plugin actually helps in executing the relevant volume operations as required on the node.